 - The elevator and installation

-- Equipment layout and design
+- Equipment layout, design, and machine room

 - Cab style and finish details